iX44/Lyrics-Sync/README.md

 # LYRICS SYNC
-- Using the LRCLIB Api to search the song available , feel free to fork it or copy it to make a better version you want (If you want to thank just link this rep into your README).
+- This project uses the LRCLIB API to search and retrieve song lyrics.
+You’re welcome to fork or reuse the code to build your own version.
+- A link back to this repo as credit is always appreciated.